matrix-org/synapse/docs/usage/configuration/config_documentation.md

    `none`.

 * `pkce_method`: Whether to use proof key for code exchange when requesting and exchanging the token.
-Valid values are: `auto` or `always`.
+Valid values are: `auto`, `always`, or `never`.
 Defaults to `auto`, which uses PKCE if supported during metadata discovery.
-Set to `always` to always enable PKCE.
+Set to `always` to force enable PKCE or `never` to force disable PKCE.

 * `scopes`: list of scopes to request.
 This should normally include the "openid" scope.
 Defaults to `["openid"]`.